hallvaaw/Automated-Neuronal-Differentiation-Analyzer/README.md

 ## How to use

-Before using NeuroX, be sure to have back up of all images.
+Before using ANDA, be sure to have back up of all images.
 Also ensure that you have enough space to run the analysis as the analysis creates output files that require some space.
 At least twice the space used by the images should be available.

 Make a new directory "work_dir" and place all the code files here.